HIV and Specific Populations

 • Having anal or vaginal sex with someone who has HIV without using a condom or taking medicines to prevent or treat HIV

 Some age-related factors can put older people at risk for HIV.
 For example, age-related thinning and dryness of the vagina may increase the risk of HIV in older women.
-Thinning and dryness of the vagina can cause tear in the vagina during sex and lead to HIV transmission.
+Thinning and dryness of the vagina can cause small tears in the vagina during sex and lead to HIV transmission.
 Older people may also be less likely to use condoms during sex, because they are less concerned about pregnancy.

 Talk to your health care provider about your risk of HIV and ways to reduce your risk.